keyboard_arrow_up

 V.

-Streamlining team dynamics with product trios and DACI
+Streamlining team dynamics with product huddles and agile practices

 Cultivating 'Product Huddles' for team synergy